neuefische/web-exercises/sessions/react-state-2/conditional-usestate/README.md

 # React State 2: Conditional useState

-If you try to render this challenge in the browser, you won't see the app, but an eslint error regarding the `useState` hook being conditionally rendered.
+Click the button "Show Message" to render a hidden message to the UI.
+The App will crash because there is a bug in the code.
+You won't see the hidden message, but an eslint error regarding the `useState` hook being conditionally rendered.

 ## Task